 Our audit response consisted of inspecting the Board of Directors' assessment with respect to the ability of BATIF p.l.c. and BAT p.l.c. to meet their contractual obligations towards the Company.
-Specifically, we evaluated the liquidity and solvency of BATIF p.l.c. and BAT p.l.c. based on its audited financial statements as at 31 December 2022, and analysed movements in its net equity, net income before tax and cash flows in comparison with previous year.
+Specifically, we evaluated the liquidity and solvency of BATIF p.l.c. and BAT p.l.c. based on its audited financial statements as at 31 December 2024, and analysed movements in its net equity, net income before tax and cash flows in comparison with previous year.

-Additionally, we evaluated the timely repayment of interest and, if applicable, principal obligations by BATIF p.l.c. during the year and subsequent to balance sheet date, to determine whether conditions exist that indicate a negative impact on the counterparties' ability to meet its future obligations.
-Moreover, we inspected externally available information, such as external rating agencies' reports for BAT p.l.c.
+Additionally, we evaluated the timely repayment of interest and, if applicable, principal obligations by BATIF p.l.c. during the year and subsequent to balance sheet date, to determine whether conditions exist that indicate a negative impact on the counterparty's ability to meet its future obligations.
+Moreover, we inspected externally available information, such as external rating agencies' reports for and the market capitalization of BAT p.l.c.